teng2023/Crack-segmentation/README.md

 This page provides some codes of **crack segmenation** on two datasets: **CrackSeg9k** and **cumstomized dataset**, which include **visible light** images, **infrared** images, and **depth** images.

+### Notice

+**1.** Inside the python files, the directory should changed.
+**2.** Make sure checking the relationship between each files and directories instead of customized dataset since it is complicated inside.

 ### The content in the files

 **cunstomized dataset**：mainly all the images including visible light images, infrared images, and depth images.